JumpmanSr/Simple-ESP-Dragons-Dogma-2/README.md

 TON OF CREDITS TO THE ORIGINAL AUTHOR OF "NAME ON HEAD" He inspired this and I was able to use and learn from a lot of his code, so without him none of this would even be possible, please make sure you check out his github!!
 -- XYZAPI DEV - https://github.com/xyzkljl1/MyDD2Mod

+Also tons of credit to alphaZomega (REFramework Modding Discord) for his list of monsters id -> names!